 "Just getting used to a life that normal people live."

-After her experience at the Minneapolis Training Center, and later, the Oklahoma City Training Center, Tiffany moved out of her home for good when she defied her father's orders and accepted a job at 25.
+After her experience at the Indianapolis Training Center, and later, the Oklahoma City Training Center, Tiffany moved out of her home for good when she defied her father's orders and accepted a job at 25.
 Since then, she's been gradually unlearning the things she was taught in ATI and dealing with something many former followers deal with: realizing the things they were taught were a lie.
 "I didn't know what to believe for a very long time," she said.

 Although she's still dealing with the repercussions of her upbringing, today she's now doing what she's always wanted to do since her childhood — teach at an inner-city school.
 And she just started working toward her master's degree as well.
 "If there's something you really want to do, it can happen," she said.
 "No matter what you were taught."